-There were employment period and performance conditions in relation to the options granted on 28 April 2021 that are subject to continued service over a period of three years and satisfaction of customary performance conditions relating to growth in total shareholder return, annual revenue targets, annual profitability targets and personal performance targets.
+There were employment period and performance conditions in relation to the options granted on 28 April 2021 that were subject to continued service over a period of three years and satisfaction of customary performance conditions relating to growth in total shareholder return, annual revenue targets, annual profitability targets and personal performance targets.
+The awards vested and were exercised on 18 June 2024.

 Note 2

-There were employment period and performance conditions in relation to the options granted on 14 March 2022 that are subject to continued service over a period of three years and satisfaction of customary performance conditions relating to growth in total shareholder return, annual revenue targets, annual profitability targets and personal performance targets.
+There are employment period and performance conditions in relation to the options granted on 14 March 2022 that are subject to continued service over a period of three years and satisfaction of customary performance conditions relating to growth in total shareholder return, annual revenue targets, annual profitability targets and personal performance targets.